 At the onset of demand limiting, the local set-point adjustment value shall be frozen.
 Further adjustment of the setpoint by local controls shall be suspended for the duration of the demand-limit event.

-Demand limits can be triggered for different reasons, including initiating utility demand shed events, exceeding a predefined threshold, or to prevent excessive rates in a ratchet schedule.
+[ENERGY 901]Demand limits can be triggered for different reasons, including initiating utility demand shed events, exceeding a predefined threshold, or to prevent excessive rates in a ratchet schedule.
 Additional logic (not provided here) is needed to define the demand-limit levels.

 For example: